rwaples/Copenhagen/Files/day1.md

         3: binary 3 times likelihood    .glf.gz
         4: text version (10 log likes)  .glf.gz
 ```
-A description of these different implementation can be found [here](http://www.popgen.dk/angsd/index.php/Genotype_likelihoods).
+A description of these different implementations can be found [here](http://www.popgen.dk/angsd/index.php/Genotype_likelihoods).
 The GATK model refers to the first GATK paper, SAMtools is somehow more sophisticated (non-independence of errors), SOAPsnp requires a reference sequence for recalibration of quality scores, SYK is error-type specific.
 For most applications and data, GATK and SAMtools models should give similar results.